The Study of Productivity

 image from openclipart.org

 It can be a lot more enjoyable to spend time learning about productivity than to actually act on the information.
 Keep in mind the ratio of time spent studying vs. the number of ideas you find that will work for you.
-Try to set a limit on the amount of time on these activities and focus on getting the important stuff done.
+Try setting a limit on the amount of time on these activities so you can focus on getting the important stuff done.

 I seek to create order from the chaos of complex information.
 Join me at the Daily PlanIt to gain insights, inspiration, and information to increase skills for a better life.
 I unlock the power of teaching reading with phonics in the pursuit of literacy at www.phonicspow.com.
 In my spare time I explore books and movies, often choosing titles available on both screen and page.